wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/design-model-power-bi/includes/9-lab.md

 In this lab, you will create a many-to-many relationship between the **Salesperson** table and the **Sales** table.
 You will also enforce row-level security to ensure that a salesperson can only analyze sales data for their assigned region(s).

-In this lab, you learn how to:
+In this lab, you learn how to configure many-to-many relationships

--   Configure many-to-many relationships

--   Enforce row-level security

 ## Create a many-to-many relationship